How to Automate Content Creation with AI Without Losing the Human Touch

 This is simple, but strong.

-It also helps reduce stress because every day has a job.
+It also reduces stress because every day has one clear job.

 Step 12: Match automation to your real goal